tonypaulic/weatherAPI/README.md

   1. Clone this repository to your local machine
   2. edit the weatherAPI.sh script file and make any necessarry changes to the "configurable items" section:
+       - USE_SITEID = whether to use the SITE name you pass in to this command (1) or the one returned by the API (0)
        - UNIT = 'metric' or 'imperial'
        - WEATHER_LINK = the URL of webpage to open when plugin is clicked
        - USE_THEME_ICONS = '1' if you want to use your icon theme's weather icons, '0' to use included images